yubrshen/CarND-Capstone/README.md

 Sahil Juneja           | sahiljuneja17@gmail.com  |
 Hector Sanchez Pajares | hector.spc@gmail.com     |

+# LIMITATION

+When simulator is started and "Manual" unchecked before the ROS nodes are started and let to finish initialization.
+The message of "dbw_enabled" might be lost.
+Then the car would not receive /vehicle/throttle_cmd, etc.
+The car would not move along the track properly.

+To overcome the potential problem, please start ROS nodes and let them finish initialization, then start the simulator, and then uncheck "Manual".
+Likewise, to drive the real car, the ROS nodes should also be started and let to initialize first then engage dbw to drive.

+This ends the limitation.

+# Project Descriptions

 The project bases on the architecture proposed by Udacity.
 It uses ROS as the implementation framework.
 The project implements the following ROS nodes: